Here you will find the answers to the most frequently asked questions about Cadbury. Click a question below to reveal the answer.

 Why does the taste of the same product often differ from country to country?

-This does affect the end result where food laws differ significantly from the UK.
+This does affect the end result where food laws differ from country to country.

 Why does the taste of the same product often differ from brand to brand?